ggonnella/attrtables/README.md

 The attribute columns are automatically spread among multiple database tables, so that the total number of columns does not exceed a given limit.

+## Comparison to entity-attribute-value

+An alternative to the model implemented by AttrTables is the entity-attribute-value (EAV) model, in which there is a single table, where entities are rows and the attribute name and value are two columns.

+The EAV model has some disadvantages, compared to AttrTables:
+- the values of a single attribute generally cannot be indexed
+- the values must be stored in a generic data type (such as blobs), and the application must convert back and forth to the correct datatype

 ## Setup
 The library is based on SqlAlchemy, which must be installed (see